-Rolling Hills is a city on the Palos Verdes Peninsula, in Los Angeles County California.
+Rolling Hills is a city on the Palos Verdes Peninsula, in Los Angeles County, California.
 It’s full of single-story 19th-century ranch or Spanish hacienda homes exemplified by architect Wallace Neff and maintains its rural character with no traffic lights for this equestrian community!
-There are plenty of wide paths along streets as well to allow residents ample room between their own properties which also include multi-acre lots so they can have space too if desired.
+There are plenty of wide paths along the streets as well to allow residents ample room between their own properties, which also include multi-acre lots, so they can have space too if desired.

 They are a mix of people from different backgrounds.
 It is a quiet neighborhood that keeps busy with cars going in and out of it, as well as kids riding their bikes up and down the streets.
 The houses range from small one-story homes to large, two-story homes with pools.